Safe2Treat/Pregnancy-algorithm-prospective/README.md

 Data are accessible after payment to Merative with an appropriate data use agreement.
 All analyses were approved by UNC's Institutional Review Board.
 No data are uploaded to this repository.

-Given the important shifts in legislation and policy surrounding induced abortion and reproductive freedom/autonomy in the U.S., we have modified this code such that it does not identify induced abortions specifically.
+Given the important shifts in legislation and policy surrounding induced abortion and reproductive freedom/autonomy in the U.S., we have modified this code such that it does not uniquely identify induced abortions.
 Instead, they are identified as "Unspecified Abortions".
 As such, this category can include induced abortionsn as well as spontaneous abortions where the coding documentation did not clearly indicate that it was spontaneous.
 To identify induced abortions, users must modify the pregnancy outcome codelist to determine which codes they believe identify an induced abortion specifically.